Geometry-controlled magnon-polaritons of double magnetic films in planar cavities: Introduction

 Ingredients closely related to this problem have already been reported in the literature.
-Bright and dark collective magnon modes, together with the characteristic collective enhancement of the bright channel, were demonstrated for two YIG spheres coupled to a microwave cavity by Zhang \textit{et al.} \cite{Zhang2015DarkModes}.
-Multiple magnetic objects coupled through a common cavity have also been studied in other forms, including cavity-mediated dissipative spin-spin coupling for two YIG films \cite{Grigoryan2019DissipativeSpinSpin}, planar-cavity dark-mode spin pumping in a Pt/YIG-based metamaterial structure \cite{Pan2023SpinPumpingDarkMode}, and bright and dark magnon modes in an exchange-coupled ferromagnetic bilayer in a microwave cavity \cite{Zhan2021BrightDarkBilayers}.
-However, such developments do not remove the need for a bilayer \emph{planar full-scattering} theory built in the spirit of Cao \textit{et al.} because the combination of planar cavity walls, finite spacer regions, standing-wave placement, zero-gap consistency, and exchange-sector multimode structure remains only partially explored within a single geometry-resolved framework \cite{Cao2015ExchangeMagnonPolaritons,ZareRameshti2022CavityMagnonics,Yuan2022QuantumMagnonics}.
+It is widely recognized that the coupling of multiple macroscopic magnons to the same cavity mode has been extensively studied, particularly for applications involving entanglement generation \cite{baghshahi2025generation,li2019entangling} and squeezing in quantum magnonics \cite{qi2023magnon, weng2026magnon}.
+In parallel, bright and dark collective magnon modes, together with the characteristic collective enhancement of the bright channel, were demonstrated for two YIG spheres coupled to a microwave cavity by Zhang \textit{et al.} \cite{Zhang2015DarkModes}.
+Multiple magnetic objects coupled through a common cavity have also been studied in other forms, including cavity-mediated dissipative spin-spin coupling for two YIG films \cite{Grigoryan2019DissipativeSpinSpin}, planar-cavity dark-mode spin pumping in a Pt/YIG-based metamaterial structure \cite{Pan2023SpinPumpingDarkMode}, and bright and dark magnon modes in an exchange-coupled ferromagnetic double layer in a microwave cavity \cite{Zhan2021BrightDarkbilayers}.
+However, relying on generic coupled-oscillator models for two magnons is fundamentally insufficient for spatially extended planar systems.
+Therefore, such developments do not remove the need for a double layer planar full-scattering theory because the combination of planar cavity walls, finite spacer regions, standing-wave placement, zero-gap consistency, and exchange-sector multimode structure remains only partially explored within a single geometry-resolved framework \cite{Cao2015ExchangeMagnonPolaritons,ZareRameshti2022CavityMagnonics,Yuan2022QuantumMagnonics}.
 Such a gap of exploration is timely because current magnonics roadmaps emphasize reconfigurable wave control, collective-mode engineering, and hybrid functionality across classical and quantum regimes \cite{Barman2021Roadmap,Flebus2024Roadmap}.
 In parallel, recent cavity-magnonics studies have highlighted the importance of mode overlap, cavity interference, ferromagnet shape, and higher-order magnetic resonances for controlling hybrid spectra \cite{Rao2021PerfectAbsorption,MartinezLosa2023ShapedFerromagnets,Smith2024ExchangeCMP,Hoshi2024StandingSpinWaves,Zhuang2024HybridMagnonPhonon}.
-These observations suggest that a bilayer planar cavity should not be regarded as a trivial duplication of the single-film problem.
-Instead, within a spatially explicit cavity-scattering theory, the following questions are raised: how the cavity standing-wave pattern controls collective bright enhancement, how controlled asymmetry activates weak dark channels, and how exchange-driven standing-spin-wave families reorganize in a bilayer environment \cite{Cao2015ExchangeMagnonPolaritons,ZareRameshti2022CavityMagnonics,Smith2024ExchangeCMP,Hoshi2024StandingSpinWaves,Zhuang2024HybridMagnonPhonon}.
+These observations establish the double layer planar cavity as a fundamentally distinct system beyond the single-film problem.
+Within a spatially explicit cavity-scattering theory, several questions naturally arise concerning how the cavity standing-wave pattern controls collective bright enhancement, how controlled asymmetry activates weak dark channels, and how exchange-driven standing-spin-wave families reorganize in a double layer environment \cite{ZareRameshti2022CavityMagnonics,Smith2024ExchangeCMP,Hoshi2024StandingSpinWaves,Zhuang2024HybridMagnonPhonon}.